Helene Hanff: Personal life

 Hanff never married.
-In the 1987 84 Charing Cross Road movie, a photo of a US serviceman is shown in her apartment during the period of World War II, a portrait at which she smiles fondly, suggesting to the viewer that Hanff remained unmarried owing to this naval officer's death.
+In the 1987 84 Charing Cross Road movie, a photo of a US serviceman is shown in her apartment during World War II, a portrait at which she smiles fondly, suggesting to the viewer that Hanff remained unmarried owing to this naval officer's death.
 No such person is mentioned in her autobiographical Underfoot, and none of her writings suggests that she ever had any lasting or even short-term romantic relationship with any person.
 However, writer Al Senter claimed that she mentioned a long affair with an unnamed 'prominent American' during a conversation with one of the co-founders of Marks and Co, and one obituary of her asserted that 'there were romances'.

 Death and legacy

 Hanff died from diabetes six days before her 81st birthday in 1997 in New York City.
 The apartment building where she lived at 305 E. 72nd Street has been named "Charing Cross House" in her honor.
 A bronze plaque next to the front door commemorates her residence and authorship of the book.
 In London, a bronze plaque on the site of the original building commemorates the bookshop at 84, Charing Cross Road.

 Stephen R. Pastore published a biography, Helene Hanff: A Life, in 2011 based on interviews that he had conducted with her.